CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

 #### Resource Play

-Your hoal should be to play 5 of the 6 man factions at the 3 Border-holds surrounding Mordor.
+Your goal should be to play 5 of the 6 man factions at the 3 Border-holds surrounding Mordor.
 Essential to playing two at one site is the minor item, _Secret Book_.
 It may become a chore moving a character to a Border-hold just to untap it with this item, but it is often necessary.

 _High Helm_ can help The Mouth or Horseman in the Night with their influence attempts.
 Pay close attention to the Standard Modifications factions in play give.
 You may receive more bonuses here than anticipated.

 Hador plays a very important part in the success of this deck.
 He casts a powerful attack avoidance sorcery, _Tormented Earth_.
 When not needed otherwise, tap another character to help Hador with the corruption check from this spell.
-Note that Hador can play _Tormented Earth_ even if tapped or wounded. _Slayers_ are a real threar, so save _Ready to His Will_ to make this creature an ally and stop its attacks.
+Note that Hador can play _Tormented Earth_ even if tapped or wounded. _Slayers_ are a real threat, so save _Ready to His Will_ to make this creature an ally and stop its attacks.

 One or more companies of Orcs should form at Dol Guldur.
 These are responsible for playing most of the non-faction resources.
 Never hesitate to sacrifice an Orc to a large attack for the greater good of Sauron.

 #### Indur

 Indur does not move.
 He uses his special ability to bring discarded _Tormented Earths_ back to your hand quickly.
-If enough attack avoidance is otherwise in hand, Indur can tap during his organization phase to bring a resource to the play deck. _Poisonous Despair_ works best if taken to teh discard pile first.
-Indur can bring this to your hand if your opponent brcomes a threat to influence your marshalling points away.
+If enough attack avoidance is otherwise in hand, Indur can tap during his organization phase to bring a resource to the play deck. _Poisonous Despair_ works best if taken to the discard pile first.
+Indur can bring this to your hand if your opponent becomes a threat to influence your marshalling points away.

 #### Hazard Play